endsummercamp/pretalx-docker/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](https://github.com/owncloud-ops/pretalx/blob/main/LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](https://github.com/endsummercamp/pretalx-docker/blob/main/LICENSE) file for details.

+## Credits

+This repository has been forked from ownCloud's ops repository to fit our needs - see the [original repo](https://github.com/owncloud-ops/pretalx) for details.